 Step 3: Setting the Tea Table

-To make your children’s tea party memorable, you should decorate in a whimsical fashion.
+To make your children’s tea jamboree memorable, you should decorate in a whimsical fashion.
 You will want to cover your table with a pretty cloth tablecloth and use small clusters of flowers for centerpieces.
 Since this is a fancy event for your guests, use cloth tea napkins versus paper.

 Step 4: Tea Party Games